 However, we the people can fulfill the real one, at long last.
 And Americans are fortunate because the Founding Fathers not only made it crystal clear that the people have the right and duty to alter and reform their government when it no longer represents them or serves their interests.
 The Founders also foresaw that we may have the need to do that, and they provided the tools to do it in Article 5 of the U.S. Constitution.

-Now, more than ever before, Americans need to do that, because the States of America are not united, and Jefferson's Tree of Liberty is dying, suffering from a drought from a shameful lack of honesty, ethics and virtue in the public and private sectors, and from a lack of proper, informed citizen involvement because the general public has become disillusioned and discouraged.
+There is a section below that speaks to that, because now, more than ever before, Americans need to alter and reform our government, because the States of America are not united and Jefferson's Tree of Liberty is dying, suffering from a drought from a shameful lack of honesty, ethics and virtue in the public, private and religious sectors, and from a lack of proper, informed citizen involvement because the general public has become disillusioned and discouraged.

 But remember, America has done great things and is still great in many ways.
 Most of its people are good and many are great, and most of the public servants in government may mean well.
 However, America has been put in increasingly grave jeopardy during the last 30 years because a misleading ideology enabled rampant greed and corruption in the political and corporate culture.
 Thus the power of money rules and the wealthiest few have most of it, and all three branches of the U.S. Government have increasingly served the interests of the wealthy few and betrayed the majority of the people.

-Consequently, during the last 30 years many proud and militant political activists supported by the wealthiest few have gained power by claiming to be religious and patriotic.
-They surely believe they are virtuous and moral because they believe in the Reaganite "Gospel of Prosperity," which they still use to justify themselves (even though it actually turned Christianity up-side-down by claiming the rich are blessed and the poor deserve their lot).
+Consequently, during the last 30 years many proud and militant political demagogues supported by the wealthiest few have gained power by claiming to be religious and patriotic.
+They believe they are virtuous and moral because they believe in the Reaganite "Gospel of Prosperity," which they still use to justify themselves, However, the truth is that it actually turned Christianity up-side-down by claiming the rich are blessed and the poor deserve their lot.

 Reaganism and Reaganomics gave them free rein and license.
 And even though the greed and corruption of their giant corporations, banks and lending institutions inevitably caused another economic crisis which became horribly evident in 2008 (which was very reminiscent of the 1929 economic crash), they've still not been held accountable.
 In fact, even with "Democrats" in the White House, they've been able to come out of it enjoying record profits and record incomes while everyone else has become worse and worse off, and increasing numbers of the rest of us suffer.